 The grade point averages for 12 randomly selected students are shown in the table below.
 Find the 99% confidence interval around the population mean, µ.
 Assume the population is normally distributed.

-Because this is a small sample, n < 30, and we do not know sigma, use the t-distribution.
+This is a small sample, n < 30, and we do not know sigma.
+Although small samples generally are t-distributions, the deciding factor for BUS233 is the lack of the population standard deviation, sigma.
+Therefore, use the t-distribution.

-The Excel solution is: [Read more…] about Single-Sample, Small Sample, Confidence Interval for a Mean
+The Excel solution is: [Read more…] about Single-Sample, Confidence Interval for a Mean using t-distribution

 Sometimes you are confronted with a deceptively simple-looking problem: